-TSV is a type of delimited text file format.
-Values are separated by tab characters.
-Tabs are not allowed within data values, so there is no need for quoting or escaping delimiters, as with CSV files.
+TSV is a type of delimited text file format where values are separated by tab characters and rows by carriage returns.
+Tabs and carriage return are not allowed within data values, so there is no need for quoting or escaping delimiters, as with CSV files.
 This means that TSV files are generally a bit more compact and faster to read and write than CSV files.

-If you have a tab character in a value, Easy Data Transform will convert it to a space on output.
+To output to a TSV file you should set Delimiter to Tab (\t) and Quoting to Never in the Right pane.
+If you have a tab character or carriage return within a value, then Easy Data Transform will then convert it to a space on output.